Subproduct systems with quantum group symmetry. II: Compact quantum groups and monoidal equivalence

 There is a one-to-one correspondence between the isomorphism classes of left $G$-Galois extensions of $\C$ and the natural monoidal isomorphism classes of fiber functors $\Corep_f\C[G]\to\Vectf$.
 Namely, given a $G$-Galois extension~$\B$ of~$\C$, the corresponding fiber functor $\F$, with its monoidal structure $\F_2$, is given by

-Similarly, there is a one-to-one correspondence between the isomorphism classes of reduced left C$^*$-$G$-Galois extensions of $\C$ and the natural unitary monoidal isomorphism classes of unitary fiber functors $\Rep G\to\Hilbf$; we will return to how to define scalar products on $\F(H)$ in a moment.
+for finite dimensional $\C[G]$-comodules $M$ and $N$.
+Similarly, there is a one-to-one correspondence between the isomorphism classes of reduced left C$^*$-$G$-Galois extensions of $\C$ and the natural unitary monoidal isomorphism classes of unitary fiber functors $\Rep G\to\Hilbf$; we will return to how to define scalar products on $\F(H)$ for finite dimensional unitary $\C[G]$-comodules $(H,\delta)$ in a moment.